redlumE01/wordpress_json_importer_plugin/README.md

-# wordpress_json_importer_plugin
+# Wordpress Json importer plugin

-Plugin to import data from json feed
+This concept plugin I use as a blue print for creating a manual or cron job triggered import of json feeds